Mobile app ratings are all about reaching the stars, quite literally.

 App ratings and reviews are a part of your brand's experience

-Users landing on your app store page immediately encounter the relevant reviews and ratings.
-They become an integral part of the brand experience you serve and directly impact users' perception of your brand.
+Users landing on your app store listing immediately encounter the relevant app ratings and reviews.
+They are an integral part of the brand experience you serve and directly impact users' perception.

-So naturally, high ratings and positive reviews will form a positive impression, whereas negative reviews and lower ratings can lead to a less favorable perception.
-It is time to roll up your sleeves to maintain a positive brand image, as it can consistently improve your app's reviews and ratings.
+So naturally, high ratings and positive app reviews will form a better impression, than negative reviews along with poor ratings.
+It is time to roll up your sleeves to maintain a positive brand image, as it can consistently improve app ratings and reviews.

 There are some proven methods to climb up the star ladder.
 Some are obvious and easy to implement, while others may require more work.
 However, with what's at stake, it might be worth it.